Intertwining diffusions and wave equations: On various old and new examples

-\textbf{Intertwinings of multidimensional Brownian motions with $h$-transforms of Bessel processes.} The following lemma is well-known and is usually used to solve classical multidimensional wave equations.
-For its proof, see the proof of Lemma 1 on page 71 in \cite{Ev}.
+\textbf{Intertwinings of multidimensional Brownian motions with $h$-transforms of Bessel processes.} The following lemma is well-known and is usually used to solve the classical wave equation in multiple space dimensions.
+For its proof we refer to the proof of Lemma 1 on page 71 in \cite{Ev}.